circuits/udns/README.rst

 Managing Zones and Records
 --------------------------

-udns is a full authoritative, caching dns server and ships with a client to help manage zones and records.
+udns is a full authoritative, caching DNS server and ships with a client to help manage zones and records.
 Here are some quick examples:

 Create new Zone::